pyroteck/yt-downloader/README.md

 python download_vids.py
 ```

-Choose either "video" or "channel" to download

-Paste link to the video or YouTube channel.
+Paste link to YouTube video or channel and click load.
+If downloading a channel's videos, link needs to be in format `youtube.com/channel/{channel ID}`

+Optionally change directory to download videos to.

+Choose cookies file.

+Click download button.
 The script will automatically download the videos in mp4 to a folder titled with the channel name and current time.